Pecten novaezelandiae

 Pecten novaezelandiae, common name the New Zealand scallop, is a bivalve mollusc of the family Pectinidae, the scallops.
 Its name is sometimes found misspelt as Pecten novaezealandiae.

+Classification

+Pecten novaezelandiae was first scientifically described by Lovell Augustus Reeve in 1852, as Pecten Novæ-Zelandiæ.

 Distribution

 Pecten novaezelandiae is endemic to New Zealand.
 It is found in the North Island, South Island, Stewart Island, and the Chatham Islands.